-In Africa, the ten-level SADCQF is the only RQF that has initiated a referencing process, and two countries have completed referencing2 (Seychelles and South Africa), while Mauritius has reached an advanced stage of the process.
+In Africa, the ten-level SADCQF is the only RQF that has initiated a referencing process, and three countries have completed referencing (Mauritius, Seychelles and South Africa).
 The experiences can assist other countries with referencing.

 In addition, the results of the ACQF survey on learning outcomes and level descriptors conducted in September 2021 also showed that more than 50% of survey respondents indicated that a 10-level ACQF will be suitable for the region.